afeld/python-public-policy/meta/instructor_guide.md

 {% if id == "columbia" -%}
 ## Student enrollment activity

+This only shows students coming off the wait list.

 1. Visit [SSOL](https://ssol.columbia.edu)
 1. View the Wait List Activity
 1. Open the Console